JakobGM/driftproject/instructions/1-dotfiles.md

     - Source the .zshrc file
     - Bonus question: When you source the .zshrc file in the script above, how do we need to run the init script in order for it to work correctly?
     - Inform the the user that the task has been successfully performed
+    - Bonus task 1: Make the script behave correctly if it has already been run previously.
+    - Bonus task 2: Seperate the dotfiles into two folders called 'home' and 'zsh_custom'.
+Modify the script such that it allows an arbitrary amount of files in each folder, making symlinks from $HOME and $ZSH_CUSTOM to the two respective folders.
+    - Bonus task 3: Print the name of each file as it is symlinked in order to give more feedback to the user.
 - Commit the shellscript to your personal dotfiles repo and push it to the remote repository
 - Copy the shellscript to this repository (which you forked in the beginning of this project), specifically to the folder "$FORKED_REPO/$USER/init.sh"
 - Create a pull request to the driftprosjekt repository with this new init-script